robin-raymond/zax.io/alias.md

     // ...
 }

-// Creates an alias to the type of `func` as an alias of a variable's type.
+// Creates an alias to a type of `func` based on a function's variable `type`.
-// Automatically creates an alias of the variable's type since variables can not
+// Automatically creates an alias of the variable's `type` since variables
-// be aliased directly (i.e. references are used to create variable aliases).
+// cannot be aliased by name directly (i.e. variable are needed to create
+// aliases of a function's `type`).
 FuncType :: alias func

 // create anotherFunc using the FuncType alias